-Translation will be practised through different team challenges, such as group translation, translation 'jousts', live interpreting, competing against an AI translation software, roleplaying, etc.
+The approach is non-academic, mainly based on activities and challenges.
+Translation will be practised through different team assignments, such as group translation, translation 'jousts', live interpreting, competing against an AI translation software, roleplaying, etc.

-In a typical class, several fields will intersect such as a focus on a few linguistic problems, a reflection on a particular translation problem (how to translate race, class, gender, nation, dialect, humour, literature, for example) and the study of current affairs or research.
+In a typical class, several fields will intersect such as a focus on a few linguistic problems, a reflection on a particular translation problem (how to translate race, class, gender, nation, dialect, humour, literature, for example).

-Translation exercises will run the whole gamut of texts, from newspapers to poetry, tackling various types of written English and a wide array of issues (political, economic, social, religious, cultural, etc.).
-We will also try our hands at different styles and genres, including social sciences, literature, pulp fiction, comics, drama, film subtitling and dubbing.
+Translation exercises will run the whole gamut of texts, from newspapers to poetry, tackling various types of written English and a wide array of issues.
+We will also try our hands at different styles and genres, including social sciences, literature, pulp fiction, comics, music, drama, film/series subtitling and dubbing.

-It is to be noted that this subject requires an excellent level of French and a taste for writing, as the exercise is as demanding in French as it is in English.
+It is to be noted that this subject requires a very level good of French and a taste for writing, as the exercise is as demanding in French as it is in English.
 Classes will be held in English, but part of the work on the texts will require the use of French.